meettyj/meettyj/README.md

 ## Hi there 👋 I am open to collaborations!

 <!-- ## Do research with me? -->
 My research interest lies in Graph Neural Networks, Representation Learning, Recommendation, and Data Science.
-I like to work with different people on different projects.
+I like working with different people on different projects.
 Please drop me an email if you want to collaborate :)

 <!-- ### What’s New
 - 2022, One aper accepted at Frontiers.